 The responsibilities of Stefán Ásmundsson are mainly regarding international fisheries and the law of the sea.
-He started working for the Icelandic Ministry after graduating with an LLM in International Law and International Relations from Lancaster University, UK, in 1998.
+He started working for the Icelandic Ministry of fisheries after graduating with an LLM in International Law and International Relations from Lancaster University, UK, in 1998.
+He moved to his current position in the Ministry for Foreign Affairs earlier this year.
 He is currently Iceland’s Head of Delegation to several international organisations and consultation processes.
 He has also served in positions outside the Icelandic government, including being the Executive Secretary of NEAFC, the regional fisheries management organisation for the NE-Atlantic (2011-2017) and a Policy Officer in the European Commission, working on the EU’s Common Fisheries Policy (2009-2011).
 He has also worked for the Food and Agriculture Organisation of the UN on issues relating to IUU Fishing and been an invited participant in several expert meetings organised by the FAO.
 He has given numerous presentations and lectures on international fisheries management and the law of the sea.

 Professor Henriksen has been with the UiT Arctic University of Arctic since 1996 and is presently the director of NCLOS.
 He has researched and published within law of the sea and international environmental law, including on international fisheries law.